newpro/snap2.0/proposal.md

 Skip the introduction here.
 Intros are in the links.

 The overall target is having a **easy** to use **graphic interface** to let engineers, developers, or common users **set up the system** with **no implementation or even understanding knowledge** of activity recognition intelligent environments.

+**Updates**: By meeting content issued in May 10, 2016.
+The project is changed to targeted specificity for health care personnel for set up environment for Alzheimer's disease patience as a test case, also it gives freedom to add different sensors.

 New SNAP interface is expect to have unified interface links to physical sensors.
 Targeted to allow users to do the followings: